 Membership Development – Britain and Ireland

-- Work with the Head of Membership on the development of a member-informed national suite of Mothers’ Union programmes.
+- Work with the Director of Membership and the National Programmes Manager on the development of a member-informed national suite of Mothers’ Union programmes.

 - Research, review and develop new member resources, packs, and policies and manage access.